 Calm Your Pet As Much As Possible

-Your pet is likely to be extremely agitated if she is conscious during a pet emergency.
+Your pet is likely to be extremely agitated if they're conscious during a pet emergency.

 If your pet is a dog, approach slowly to prevent the risk of biting.
-If your dog is fearful and at risk of biting—without causing harm to yourself or any more harm to your pet—muzzle her before trying to interact with her otherwise.
+If your dog is fearful and at risk of biting—without causing harm to yourself or any more harm to your pet—muzzle them before trying to interact with them otherwise.

-If your pet is a cat, drape a thin towel over her head to keep her from biting you.
-Do not pull the towel too tightly or you may risk causing breathing difficulties; the idea is simply to stop the cat from being able to bite while she’s in pain.
-The draped towel might also cause her to feel safer.
+If your pet is a cat, drape a thin towel over their head to keep them from biting you.
+Do not pull the towel too tightly or you may risk causing breathing difficulties; the idea is simply to stop the cat from being able to bite while they're in pain.
+The draped towel might also cause them to feel safer.

 You are probably going to need help with your pet.
 In some pet emergencies, you are the only one at home or otherwise available to help, so you’ll have to do it all on your own.
 However, if you can, have a member of the family help you take care of your pet.

 The person you choose should be old enough to respond appropriately to the situation and mature enough not to panic as well.
-They should also be able to get on the phone with the vet and let them know you’re on the way.
+They should also be able to get on the phone with a VEG ER vet and let them know you’re on the way.

-Load Your Pet Into Her Crate or Into Your Vehicle
+Load Your Pet Into Their Crate or Into Your Vehicle

-If your pet is small enough to lift, you can pick her up and place her in a crate or directly into your vehicle.
-Additionally, make sure you support her back and do not let her head twist or drop if she is injured or unconscious.
+If your pet is small enough to lift, you can pick them up and place them in a crate or directly into your vehicle.
+Additionally, make sure you support their back and do not let their head twist or drop if they're injured or unconscious.

-If your pet is too large to pick up on your own, you can lay out a blanket, tuck it under her and swaddle her into the car with another one’s help.
+If your pet is too large to pick up on your own, you can lay out a blanket, tuck it under them and swaddle them into the car with another one’s help.

 Drive Safely to the Vet